 Start System

-There has a recoil backup and a push-button electric start mechanism.
+There is a recoil backup and a push-button electric start mechanism.

 Fuel Tank and Runtime